markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 potentially overnight, depending on your connection and disk speeds).

 But subsequent updates are smarter.
-The script tracks the SVN revision number of your latest update and then asks the Plugins Trac install for a list of plugins that have changed since.
+The script tracks the SVN revision number of your latest update and then asks the plugins SVN repository for a list of plugins that have changed since.
 Only those changed plugins are updated after the initial sync.